Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Metric structure of

-Let us write $\cM$ for the space of Radon measures on $\bbR$, {\it i.e.}\ locally finite Borel non-negative measures.
-We consider this space endowed of the vague topology, such that $\mu_n \to \mu$ in $\cM$ if and only if $\mu_n(f) \to \mu(f)$ for all continuous functions $f$ on $\bbR$ with compact support (shortly, $f \in C_0$).
-Then $\cM$ can be metrizied by a suitable metric $m$ making it a Polish space (see \cite[Sec.
-A2.6]{DV} and observe that, since the Euclidean space $\bbR$ is Polish and locally compact, the vague topology coincides with the $\hat w$--topology as discussed before \cite[Cor.
-A2.6.V]{DV}).
-We recall the definition of $m$ since useful below:
+Let us write $\mathcal{M}$ for the space of Radon measures on $\mathbb {R}$, that is, locally finite Borel nonnegative measures.
+We consider this space endowed of the vague topology, such that $\mu_n \to\mu$ in $\mathcal {M}$ if and only if $\mu_n(f) \to\mu(f)$ for all continuous functions $f$ on $\mathbb{R}$ with compact support (shortly, $f \in C_0$).
+Then $\mathcal{M}$ can be metrized by a~suitable metric $m$ making it a~Polish space; see \cite{DV}, Section~A2.6, and observe that since the Euclidean space $\mathbb{R}$ is Polish and locally compact, the vague topology coincides with the $\hat w$-topology as discussed before \cite{DV}, Corollary A2.6.V.
+We recall the definition of $m$ since it will be useful below,